StanChart penalty a blow for Hong Kong as city looks to clean up image

 The FATF noted these improvements, but regulatory experts said the city still has some way to go.

-“The last FATF review wasn’t favorable for Hong Kong, and there are other issues on the table this time, including issues around tax information.
+“The last FATF review wasn’t favourable for Hong Kong, and there are other issues on the table this time, including issues around tax information.
 Hong Kong has to make sure it is not on any blacklist, as this could be an economic disaster,” Pogson said.
+(Reporting by Michelle Price; Editing by Denny Thomas and Ryan Woo)